SurajKande/python_packaging/README.md

                   [pypi]
                   username: teapot48
                   password: myPYPIpassword ```
- step2: use twine, a utility for uploading Python packages.
+ step3: use twine, a utility for uploading Python packages.
 Simply run: twine upload dist/*

  >note: you should see one progress bar as your .whl file is uploaded, and a second when the .tar.gz archive is uploaded, after which the upload will be complete.

-# create a private repo for internal use
+# create a private repo for internal or personal use

    ## 1. Personal pypi:
    If you want to install packages from a source other than PyPI (say, if your packages are proprietary), you can do it by hosting a        simple HTTP server, running from the directory which holds those packages which need to be installed.